Difference Between a Gopher and a Woodchuck

 Gopher vs Woodchuck

-A Gopher is simply referred to as a pocket gopher.
-Because they live in small burrows.
+A Gopher is referred to as a pocket gopher because they live in small burrows.

 They belong to the category of Rodents.
 Gophers are native to Central and North America.

 Gophers are endemic, which means they are found in the regions of America only.
-Gophers are known for their digging and tunnelling activities.
+Gophers are known for their digging and tunneling activities.

-They can also destroy the gardens and farms with their sharp incisors.
-Gophers belong to the family of Geomyidae.
+They can also destroy gardens and farms with their sharp incisors.
+Gophers belong to the family Geomyidae.

 Sometimes, ground squirrels are also called gophers because they are a distant relative of them.